Pandeyyjii/Pandeyyjii/README.md

 - 👋 Hi, I’m @Pandeyyjii
-- 👀 I’m interested in programming and web3.
+- 👀 I’m interested in cyber security .
-- 🌱 I’m currently learning python and full stack web development
+- 🌱 I’m currently working in the field of cuber security.
 - 📫 How to reach me mail at pandeyharshit2446@gmail.com

 <!---